Why avoid getting your Locks wet in the shower?

 Even if you don’t put your head under the water:

-- Locs absorb the steam
+- Locks absorb the steam

-- Small splashes eventually get in
+- Small splashes eventually penetrate

-- Moisture settles in without you realizing it
+- Moisture settles without you realizing it

 - ✔ Be waterproof